cavcrosby/jenkins-packerbuilds/README.md

 chmod 755 prepare-seedjob
 ./prepare-seedjob
 ```
-From there, in your Jenkins instance, proceed to create a new seed job (note, this is just a normal jenkins job but its purpose to just to create/generate another job).
+From there, in your Jenkins instance, proceed to create a new seed job (note, this is just a normal Jenkins job but its purpose to just to create/generate another job).
 The only job configuration needed for this new seed job is a new build step.
 When adding the new build step, click on the option _**Process Job DSLs**_.

 ![image](https://user-images.githubusercontent.com/31086993/105564206-2acdc680-5cef-11eb-9523-26f1f645cc0a.png)